RHIT-CSSE/csse220/Homework/ArcadeGame/GitlabInstructions.md

 8. Invite the other members of the grading team to your project as Maintainers.
 The team should be
    * Michael Hewner
-   * Joseph Hollingsworth
-   * Nicklas Carpenter
+   * Aaron Wilkin
-   * Knut Peterson
+   * Nathaniel Blanco
-   * Jordan Hazelrigg
+   * Max Wang
-   * Ryan Bailey
+   * Lucus Bendzsa
 9. Find your repo URL.
 It should appear beneath your project's name on the main project page.
 It should look something like this:

    https://ada.csse.rose-hulman.edu/XXXXXX/ArcadeGame.git

-   Go to this spreadsheet and set the URL for your team
+   Go to this spreadsheet and set the URL for your team plus add your team members

    https://docs.google.com/spreadsheets/d/13sddHs4ibMhEezSFs-IjkCt71TvmWy19bqk98kSavkw/edit?usp=sharing